 Invisible Wall: Appears in a cutscene in Carnival Night Act 2, and just before the first boss battle in Launch Base Act 2.

-Levels Take Flight: Flying Battery Zone features a few segments where the player must navigate the outside portions of Eggman's ship.
+Levels Take Flight: Flying Battery Zone features a few segments where the player must navigate the outside portions of Robotnik's ship.

 Load-Bearing Boss: The gigantic Eggman mecha at the end of Death Egg Zone.
 Makes sense, since it not only contains the power source for the whole station, but is also so darn huge that crash landing into the superstructure would certainly do the trick.

 Logo Joke: In Sonic 3, the Sega logo remains in place as a blue ball blazes towards the camera before revealing itself to be Sonic, followed by a white flash that leads into the title screen.
-In Sonic & Knuckles, the Sega logo remains as the background turns into Angel Island, splits apart as the Sonic and the Death Egg land on the ground below, and voila, title screen.
+In Sonic & Knuckles, the Sega logo remains as the background turns into Angel Island, rumbles and splits apart as the Death Egg crashes on the island's volcano in the background, and voila, title screen.